 You'd have to decide how important an ATM card is when making your final decision, since only some of them give you ATM access.

-Bottom line, the UFB Direct Premium Savings Account can put some serious interest in your pocket if you're able to keep pace with the higher balance requirement.
+The UFB Direct Savingscan put some serious interest in your pocket if you're able to keep pace with the higher balance requirement.